Mahnoor2019/FemaleUniformDetectionSystem_FYP/README.md

 # FemaleUniformDetectionSystem_FYP

 ## 🚀 About Female Uniform Detection System
  This system will detect uniform of females of University of Sargodha.
 This system is designed for a custom dataset.
-You can find custom dataset of uniform images from  [here](https://drive.google.com/drive/folders/1p-QNSfMTpzIBmH5-A9qzUUK4R5aDcAqm).
+You can find custom dataset of uniform images from  [here](https://drive.google.com/drive/folders/1p-QNSfMTpzIBmH5-A9qzUUK4R5aDcAqm) and non-uniform images from [here](https://drive.google.com/drive/folders/1tu070BEaAX0e9PFJhtvrmMwStPNoqAT7).

  ## Python Distribution and IDE
 We will use the following Python distribution and IDE.